locationtech/geomesa/geomesa-jupyter/geomesa-jupyter-leaflet/README.md

 ![ScreenShot](assets/Leaflet.png)

 ### StyleOptionFunction
-This case class allows you to specify a javascript function to perform styling.
-The anonymous function that you will pass takes a feature as an argument and returns a style javascript object.
+This case class allows you to specify a Javascript function to perform styling.
+The anonymous function that you will pass takes a feature as an argument and returns a Javascript style object.
 An example of styling based on a specific property value is provided below:

 ```javascript